top of page

 Sexual Health & Prevention Center

-AIDS Alabama's health and wellness programs play a key role in preventing disease, improving health, and enhancing the quality of life in the LGBTQ and HIV/AIDS communities.
+AIDS Alabama's health and wellness programs play a key role in preventing disease, improving health, and enhancing the quality of life in the HIV/AIDS communities.

 AIDS Alabama's mission is to improve the health and wellness of the communities we serve.
 At El Centro/The HUB, the Living Well Health Clinic provides culturally competent programs including HIV and STI prevention services, PrEP, and gender-affirming care.
 Comprehensive prevention services include outreach to at-risk communities, HIV testing, STI testing and treatment, and lab work.

-El Centro/The HUB Center houses the Living Well Outpatient Center, The Living Well Health Clinic, and the Alabama Latino AIDS Coalition (ALAC) HIV Testing Clinic with Spanish-speaking staff members.
+El Centro/The HUB Center houses the Living Well Outpatient Center, The Living Well Health Clinic, and the Centro de Acceso para Latinos en Alabama (CALA) HIV Testing Clinic with Spanish-speaking staff members.

 At The HUB, HIV and STI testing during regular business hours are by walk-in testing or you can schedule an appointment.
 Walk-in testing cannot be guaranteed same day service during regular testing hours.